CodecoolGlobal/pizza-order-prototype-javascript-SebestyenBenedek/README.md

-# Stack-overflow project
+# Watch web-shop project

-This project is a webshop for watches, developed using JavaScript for both frontend and backend, DOM manipulations, and Bulma for design.
+This project is a web-shop for watches, developed using JavaScript for both frontend and backend, DOM manipulations, and Bulma for design.
 The platform allows users to browse and order watches online, with features such as product selection and shopping carts.